ApolloAuto/apollo/docs/quickstart/apollo_2_5_hardware_system_installation_guide_v1.md

       - Apollo Linux Kernel
       - NVIDIA GPU Driver

-- ***<u>[Apollo Quick Start Guide]</u>*** ─ A combination tutorial and roadmap that provide the complete set of end-to-end instructions.
+- ***<u>[Apollo Quick Start Guide]</u>*** ─ A combination of tutorial and roadmap that provides the complete set of end-to-end instructions.
 The Quick Start Guide also provides links to additional documents that describe the conversion of a regular car to an autonomous-driving vehicle.

 # Key Hardware Components